A Different Kind of Spin

 I don’t know Scott McClellan’s educational background.
 But I’m willing to bet he’s not a lawyer.
 (Or, at least, not a very good one.)
 I make this sweeping generalization based on a statement he made in yesterday’s White House press festivities:

-MR. McCLELLAN: - these documents make it very clear that the President of the United States fulfilled his duties --
+MR. McCLELLAN: - these documents make it very clear that the President of the United States fulfilled his duties --Having spent the better part of the past holiday season studying for the Law School Admission Test (LSAT) I'm now programmed to recognize a failed contrapositive when I see it.

 Q Well, that's subject to interpretation.